 To express interrupted Action in the Past

-Often the Past Continuous is mixed with the Past Simple to show what was happening when something happened.
+Often the Past Progressive is mixed with the Past Simple to show what was happening when something happened.

 I was driving to work when I crashed my car.